Eliav2/how-react-hooks-work/README.md

 # How React hooks work - in depth

-_Last update: 19.11.21_
+_Last update: 10.3.22_

-(please note few fixes were made - so if you came from other mirror note that all other mirrors contain inaccuracies)
+(please note few fixes were made - so if you came from another mirror note that all other mirrors contain inaccuracies)

 ![React hooks image](https://user-images.githubusercontent.com/47307889/116921331-826bbe80-ac5c-11eb-9f48-d8fbde144b04.png)

 ## TLDR;

-You have some experience with React and React Hooks, and prefer less words and more code? jump over to the [Examples](#examples) section. if something is not clear you can comeback and re-read the explanations.
+have some experience with React and React Hooks, and prefer fewer words and more code? jump over to the [Examples](#examples) section. if something is not clear you can come back and re-read the explanations.

 if this is not the case - please continue from here.